ehatti/ehatti.github.io/blog/nbe.md

 Let's first deal with associativity, what changes to our data structure can we make?
 Well in math we deal with associativity by just removing parenthesis completely.
 Instead of writing $x + (y + z)$ or $(x + y) + z$, we just write $x + y + z$.
 Can we reflect this practice in our choice of data structure?
 Yes!

 Instead of representing our expressions as trees, we'll represent them as _lists_.
-To covert our tree expressions to list expressions, we just flatten the trees.
+To convert our tree expressions to list expressions, we just flatten the trees.
 ```javascript
 function flatten(expr) {
     if(expr is Var(name)) {